-One of the reasons I first began intermittent fasting (IF) almost two years ago was evidence that fasting had some effect on cancer cells.
+One of the reasons I first began intermittent fasting (IF) in February 2012 was evidence that fasting had some effect on cancer cells.
 It was the reference to prostate cancer cells being susceptible to fasting that provoked my initial interest!

 The evidence suggested that, whilst fasting, the body’s cells go into repair mode – but invasive cells (cancers, tumours) are neglected and become easier to treat.

 Since then evidence continues to accumulate that this is so – but in my experience, the research is disparate and scattered.